aws-samples/serverless-patterns/kinesis-lambda-error-handling/README.md

 ./kinesis-producer/without-poison-pill-put-records.sh
 ```

-- Navigate to AWS Console, and then to Cloudwatch, Log groups, and select the log group KinesisDataStreamProcessorLog and the latest Log stream
+- Navigate to AWS Console, and then to Cloudwatch, Log groups, select the log group and the latest Log stream
 - In the logs, you should see all the 3 messages processed without any exception.

 ### Scenario 2: Put messages with the Poision pill